 As the API accepts data in batches which have limits, the output tool contains logic to take care of the batching.
 Please see this link for more details.

-Answer If so, Alteryx has the ability to use SOQL date queries so that you pull data for a certain time frame instead of pulling ALL of your data and then having to filter out what you are interested in.
+When using the Salesforce Input tool, you can limit the data to a certain timeframe.
+Alteryx has the ability to use SOQL date queries so that you pull data for a certain time frame instead of pulling ALL of your data and then having to filter out what you are interested in.
 Pulling all of your data can take some time depending on the size of your table and this is a quick way to get around a potentially slow data pull.

-The date query that you enter could be something as simple as a specific date, for example ‘DateField = 2016-03-31’ or ‘DateField > 2016-03-31’.
+The date query that you enter could be something as simple as a specific date, for example, ‘DateField = 2016-03-31’ or ‘DateField > 2016-03-31’.
 Or you could use some of the SOQL date literal query options.
 For example ‘DateField = YESTERDAY’ or ‘DateField = LAST_QUARTER’

 Here is a full listing of your date query options when using SOQL to query on dates in the salesforce input tool - Date Formats and Date Literals.
 If you need help in getting your salesforce login credentials please see our Obtaining Credentials for the Salesforce Connectors article.